Eyallotan/Memory-Allocation-Library/README.md

 # Memory-Allocation-Unit
-A simple memory allocation library, which included implementations of the notorious malloc(), free(), calloc() and realloc() functions.
+A simple memory allocation library, which includes implementations of the notorious malloc(), free(), calloc() and realloc() functions.
 Provided 4 implementations (specifications for each malloc_x can be found in the Insturctions.pdf)

 ## [Full instructions and examples](Instructions.pdf) (English)